MinimulDev/tag-creator/README.md

 ### Description

-Welcome to the Minimul tag creator GitHub Action.
+Welcome to the Minimul tag creator GitHub Action!

 ### Guide